Service set (802.11 network): Extended service set

 An extended service set (ESS) is a wireless network, created by multiple access points, which appears to users as a single, seamless network, such as a network covering a home or office that is too large for reliable coverage by a single access point.
 It is a set of one or more infrastructure basic service sets on a common logical network segment (i.e. same IP subnet and VLAN).
-Key to the concept is that the participating basic service sets appear as a single network to the logical link control layer.
+Key to the concept is that the participating basic service sets appear as a single network to the logical link control layer by using the same SSID.
 Thus, from the perspective of the logical link control layer, stations within an ESS may communicate with one another, and mobile stations may move transparently from one participating basic service set to another (within the same ESS).
 Extended service sets make possible distribution services such as centralized authentication.
 From the perspective of the link layer, all stations within an ESS are all on the same link, and transfer from one BSS to another is transparent to logical link control.

 The basic service sets formed in wireless ad hoc networks are, by definition, independent from other BSSs, and an independent BSS cannot therefore be part of an extended infrastructure.
 In that formal sense an independent BSS has no extended service set.
 However, the network packets of both independent BSSs and infrastructure BSSs have a logical network service set identifier, and the logical link control does not distinguish between the use of that field to name an ESS network, and the use of that field to name a peer-to-peer ad hoc network.
 The two are effectively indistinguishable at the logical link control layer level.